dirac-institute/sorcha/docs/troubleshooting.rst

 Mismatch in Inputs
 ---------------------
-There are several files associated with the synthetic small bodies  which are passed into sorcha.
+There are several files associated with the synthetic small bodies  which are passed into Sorcha.
 These are the orbit file, the physical parameter file and an optional complex parameters file and optional ephemeris file (if not using the internal ephemeris generator within sorcha).
 Each provide specific information about the synthetic population that is being analysed.
 Within these files, it is necessary to specify an entry for every